United States citizenship grants certain unalienable rights to citizens of this country.

 The main difference between naturalization and citizenship is that a citizenship certificate is given to someone who acquires citizenship through their US parents by being born in the country.
 A certificate of naturalization is obtained by someone who becomes a citizen through the naturalization process.

-Get the facts on the difference between natural-born citizenship and naturalization so you understand what rights you may have.
+We will now dive deeper into the differences between natural-born citizenship and naturalization so you understand what rights you may have.

-If neither of the above apply to you, you may become a citizen after birth by applying for naturalization.
-Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after they fulfill the requirements established by Congress in the Immigration and Nationality Act (INA).
+If neither of the above applies to you, you may become a citizen after birth by applying for naturalization.
+Naturalization is the process by which U.S. citizenship is granted to foreign citizens or nationals after they fulfill the requirements established by Congress in the Immigration and Nationality Act (INA).

 In order to qualify for naturalization, you must meet the following criteria:

 - You have been a permanent resident for at least five years and meet all other eligibility requirements

 - You have been a permanent resident for three years or more and meet all eligibility requirements to file as a spouse of a U.S. citizen

 - You have qualifying service in the U.S. armed forces and meet all other eligibility requirements

 - Your parents are U.S. citizens, you currently reside outside of the U.S., and you meet all other eligibility requirements